Single binary.

 Comptime filters, zero-copy

 Built-in filters compile to specialised parsers at build time — no runtime regex engine in process.
-SIMD-accelerated IP extraction and timestamp parsing where the CPU supports it.
+Scalar, single-pass IP extraction, bounds-checked on every byte.

 Pluggable firewall backends

-nftables, iptables, ipset on day one. eBPF/XDP in Phase 2 — drops packets at the NIC driver level before they reach the kernel TCP stack. pf for BSD.
+nftables via direct netlink (default), with iptables and ipset as fallbacks. eBPF/XDP is planned for Phase 2 — dropping packets at the NIC driver level before they reach the kernel TCP stack.

 Native + fail2ban-compatible